section-engineering-education/engineering-education/articles/secret-key-cryptography-in-js/index.md

 ### Libraries to use while implementing secret key cryptography in JavaScript

 - **Crypto**.
 It's a core module in server-side JavaScript, `Node js`.
 It mainly operates on the server-side.
-Its uniqueness is that it provide asynchronous processing, meaning that the program can be doing something else as the key is being generated.
+Its uniqueness is that it provides asynchronous processing, meaning that the program can be doing something else as the key is being generated.
 It implements algorithms such as `Twofish`, `RSA`, and `Serpent`.

 - **Web crypto API**.
 It provides the functionalities of the crypto library to web-based applications.
 The functionalities include encryption, decryption, and generation of hashing signatures.
 It employs the same algorithms employed by the crypto module.